ApproxEng/triangula/src/docs/sixaxis.rst

 You should see a message indicating that the bluetooth master address on the controller has been changed (you can specify the address to which it should change, the default with no arguments is to use the first installed bluetooth adapter, which is what you want unless for some reason you've got more than one plugged in).
-The controller will now attempt to connect to your bluetooth dongle when you press the PS button (don't do this just yet, it won't work)
+The controller will now attempt to connect to your bluetooth dongle when you press the PS button (don't do this just yet, it won't work).
+The example above shows that no change has been made, as this particular controller had been paired with the dongle before, but you should see two different addresses - the first is the address the controller was trusting, the second is the one it now trusts.

 Next we need to configure the bluetooth software on the Pi to accept connections from the controller.